MalyajNailwal/PickOptima/README.md

-# PickOptima: Optimizing Order Picking Efficiency
+# SmartChain : A Warehouse Optimization

 PickOptima is a powerful simulation tool designed to analyze and optimize order-picking efficiency based on wave size.
 By providing adjustable parameters and visual insights, this tool helps businesses streamline their picking process to enhance operational productivity.